Book Dash Books

 For young children to thrive, they need food, love, security, stimulation and learning.
 Books can be a crucial tool in this model of nurturing care.

-In 2019 Book Dash donated 400 isiZulu books to the Bethesda Hospital in the Umkhanyakude District of northern KwaZulu-Natal.
-The hospital has many programmes that are baby-friendly, but not many resources to support these programmes.
+In 2019, Book Dash donated 400 isiZulu books to the Bethesda Hospital in the Umkhanyakude District of northern KwaZulu-Natal.
+The hospital has many baby-friendly programmes, but lacks resources to support them.
 The Book Dash books were used by the Paediatrics Unit, the Dietetics Department and the Occupational Therapy Department.

-The report-back from the hospital staff on using the donated books was very positive.
+Feedback from hospital staff on using the donated books was very positive.
 Children who visited the hospital loved receiving their very own book, and practitioners saw increased parental engagement.
+They shared:

 team@bookdash.org